Canon 6D vs Sony A7S

 Review summary: Canon 6D vs Sony A7S

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Sony A7S?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (20 vs 12MP) with a 29% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).

 - Longer lasting: Can take more shots (1090 versus 380) on a single battery charge.

 - More affordable: Was introduced into a lower priced segment (16 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in September 2012).